hasmita-patnana7/ANN_churn_prediction/README.md

 This project uses an Artificial Neural Network (ANN) to predict customer churn based on various features from a dataset.
 Below is an overview of the data preprocessing steps, ANN model building, and evaluation process.

-I completed this project as part of learning machine learning from the YouTube channel [Codebasics](https://www.youtube.com/channel/UCh9nVJoWXmFb7sLApWGcLPQ).
+I completed this project as part of learning deep learning from the YouTube channel [Codebasics](https://www.youtube.com/channel/UCh9nVJoWXmFb7sLApWGcLPQ).

 ## Data Preprocessing